Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 As your application scales, performance and resiliency become more critical and costly if not addressed.
 A feature flagging system should not be the reason your app slows down or fails.
 That’s why we recommend you account for this by reducing the size of your feature flag payloads.
 For example, instead of making one large call to retrieve flag statuses for all users as part of your configuration, group your users by specific attributes as part of your targeting rules that would be most relevant for your application.

-Additionally, you can cache your feature flag configuration to help reduce network round trips and dependency on external services.
+Additionally, our SDKs cache your feature flag configuration to help reduce network round trips and dependency on external services.
 You can rely on the cache if your Feature Flag Control Service is not available, which will mitigate potential failure in your application.

 For a complete list of architectural guidelines, see our [best practices for building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).